pingidentity/pingdirectory-go-client/docs/UnboundidCertificatePlusPasswordSaslMechanismHandlerResponse.md

 ### NewUnboundidCertificatePlusPasswordSaslMechanismHandlerResponse

-`func NewUnboundidCertificatePlusPasswordSaslMechanismHandlerResponse(schemas []EnumunboundidCertificatePlusPasswordSaslMechanismHandlerSchemaUrn, certificateMapper string, enabled bool, ) *UnboundidCertificatePlusPasswordSaslMechanismHandlerResponse`
+`func NewUnboundidCertificatePlusPasswordSaslMechanismHandlerResponse(schemas []EnumunboundidCertificatePlusPasswordSaslMechanismHandlerSchemaUrn, id string, certificateMapper string, enabled bool, ) *UnboundidCertificatePlusPasswordSaslMechanismHandlerResponse`

 NewUnboundidCertificatePlusPasswordSaslMechanismHandlerResponse instantiates a new UnboundidCertificatePlusPasswordSaslMechanismHandlerResponse object
 This constructor will assign default values to properties that have it defined,